2011–12 Scottish Premier League

 The 2011–12 Scottish Premier League was the fourteenth season of the Scottish Premier League, the highest division of Scottish football, since its inception in 1998.
 The season started on 23 July 2011 and ended on 13 May 2012.

 A total of twelve teams contested the league: eleven sides that competed in the 2010–11 SPL and one club promoted from the First Division.
 The new entry was First Division champions Dunfermline Athletic, who replaced relegated Hamilton Academical.

 Since Scotland climbed from sixteenth to fifteenth place in the UEFA association coefficient rankings at the end of the 2010–11 season, the league re-gained an additional third qualifying round berth for the UEFA Champions League.
 However, it lost that berth again the following season.
-Despite finishing in the second qualifying position for the 2012–13 UEFA Champions League, the eventual liquidation of Rangers allowed Motherwell to take their place in the competition for the first time in the club's history.
+Despite finishing in the second qualifying position for the 2012–13 UEFA Champions League, the eventual liquidation of the company which owned Rangers allowed Motherwell to take their place in the competition for the first time in the club's history.

 On 7 April, Celtic won the title after a 6–0 away win against Kilmarnock at Rugby Park.
 It was their first title in four years.